Marian Małowist: Biography

 After Soviet troops liberated Poland in 1944, he reached Lublin, where he found temporary employment at the Polish Radio station.
 After being hit by a military vehicle and suffering serious injuries and permanent disability, thanks to the support of relatives in Stockholm, he traveled to Sweden for several months of treatment.
 At the same time he conducted scientific research.
 He returned to Warsaw and married Iza Bieżuńska-Małowist.

 In 1949 he was employed as a professor at the University of Warsaw.
 From 1951, he was a member of the Warsaw Scientific Society.
-He was a member of the Marxist Association of Historians (Marksistowskie Zrzeszenie Historyków) and a member of the Editorial Board of “Przegląd Historyczny”.
+He was a member of the Marxist Association of Historians (Marksistowskie Zrzeszenie Historyków) and a member of the editorial board of “Przegląd Historyczny”.
 He was the organizer and from 1958 the editor-in-chief of the journal “Acta Polonia Historica” published by the Institute of History of the Polish Academy of Sciences.
 In the 1970s he lectured as a visiting professor in the USA.
 He retired in 1980.

 Among his students were: Maria Bogucka, Marian Dygo, Andrzej Dziubiński, Bronisław Geremek, Rafał Karpiński, Jan Kieniewicz, Dariusz Kołodziejczyk, Marcin Kula, Tadeusz Lalik, Antoni Mączak, Danuta Molenda, Bronisław Nowak, Henryk Samsonowicz, Jan Szemiński, Stanisław Trawkowski, Michał Tymowski, Marek Urbański, Andrzej Wyrobisz and Benedykt Zientara.
 A book about his students, Marian Małowist i krąg jego uczniów.
 Z dziejów historiografii gospodarczej w Polsce, was published in 2016.
 He was friends with Fernand Braudel.

-His remaining were burried at the Jewish Cemetery in Warsaw.
+His remaining were buried at the Jewish Cemetery in Warsaw.
 His archive has been located at the PAN Archive in Warsaw.